steveklewis/cog-funcs/what_cogfuncs.md

 ## Cognitive Functions as Relational Categories

 As I've said previously, cognitive functions are categories that describe relationships.
-Here are the primary relationships:
+Here they are, in the most abstract form possible:

-Two functions for interacting with the world, and navigating within that world:
+Two functions for interacting with the world, and navigating within that world -

 1. Between two concrete objects.
 (Extraverted Thinking - Te)
 1. Between two people, not including yourself.
 (Extraverted Feeling - Fe)

-Two functions for decision-making:
+Two functions for decision-making -

 1. Between two abstract objects, not people.
 (Introverted Thinking - Ti)
 1. Between a concrete object or person and yourself.
 (Introverted Feeling - Fi)

-Two functions for attending to the world:
+Two functions for attending to the world -

 1. Between you and the physical world.
 (Extraverted Sensing - Se)
 1. Between you and the abstract world.
 (Extraverted Intuition - Ne)

-Two functions for storing and retrieving knowledge:
+Two functions for storing and retrieving knowledge -

 1. Between you and the library of concrete knowledge.
 (Introverted Sensing - Si)
 1. Between you and the library of abstract knowledge.
 (Introverted Inutiotion - Ni)